 This clearly didn’t appeal to him, it would have been an overnight awful journey……instead he said “ let me try “and starting working with the parts.
 Meanwhile I took off to shovel snow from our snowbank 100 yards down the trail into pots to melt for water.
 Coming back up the trail……I heard him yell “I got it” and sure enough back in the LO, the radio was talking again.
 It worked the rest of assignment and even the bumpy long hike down.
 True bonding of the best kind……where the son beats his old man at a critical task.

 Days later back in Mablemount when we turned in our equipment to Andris, the fire boss, I told him about the battery pack.
 “Huh” he said and twisted off the bottom orange battery case and then held it up in the light and rotated it—- looking it over carefully…..and then he said “ Oh yea, this is the one that I left in my pants pocket and it went thru the washing machine…….” !!

 Over the years I had a tradition of giving my son a different hacky sack when he was able to join me on a lookout assignment.
 This is one I gave him on Deso that year.

 And here is a sentimental picture.
-In 2000 – -my son Adley was turning 15 and I was turning 50 — we hiked up Desolation, made camp and then hiked up the rest of the ridge to the LO for sunset.
+Back in 2000 – -my son Adley was turning 15 and I was turning 50 — we hiked up Desolation, made camp and then hiked up the rest of the ridge to the LO for sunset.
 Marie who was the LO that summer took our picture together.
 I held one hand next to his to signify 15 and then kept one hand out by itself to signify 50.
 Not best quality picture because of the backlight but a great memory.